Joseph Devlin: Minority leader

 During 1919–1921, his leadership was reduced to six Nationalist MPs.
 His attempts to achieve a united nationalist front was undermined because of resentment by west Ulster nationalists of his acceptance of temporary partition as the price for a Home Rule settlement in 1916.
 He avoided any involvement in All-Ireland politics having accepted that the mandate had passed to Sinn Féin.
 Although, when he tried to bring up the Croke Park killings that occurred on Bloody Sunday at Westminster, he was shouted down and physically attacked by Conservative MP John Elsdale Molson; the Speaker had to suspend the sitting.

 In February 1920, Devlin was certain that a Parliament would be set up for six Counties within Ulster: "This will mean the worst form of partition and, of course, permanent partition... we Catholics and Nationalists could not, under any circumstances, consent to be placed under the domination of a parliament so skilfully established as to make it impossible for us to be ever other than a permanent minority, with all the sufferings and tyranny of the present day continued, only in a worse form." (see The Troubles in Ulster (1920–1922)) Speaking in the British House of Commons on the day the Government of Ireland Act 1920 was passed, Devlin made clear the feelings of many Nationalists concerning partition and the setting up of a Northern Ireland Parliament:

+"I know beforehand what is going to be done with us, and therefore it is well that we should make our preparations for that long fight which, I suppose, we will have to wage in order to be allowed even to live."
+Referring to the Government of Ireland Act, he accused the government of "...not inserting a single clause...to safeguard the interests of our people.
+This is not a scattered minority...it is the story of weeping women, hungry children, hunted men, homeless in England, houseless in Ireland.
+If this is what we get when they have not their Parliament, what may we expect when they have that weapon, with wealth and power strongly entrenched?
+What will we get when they are armed with Britain's rifles, when they are clothed with the authority of government, when they have cast round them the Imperial garb, what mercy, what pity, much less justice or liberty, will be conceded to us then?
+That is what I have to say about the Ulster Parliament."